Cape Wickham – Police Patrol Vessel

 Cape Wickham, while similar in looks to Van Diemen, represents a significant upgrade over the current vessel.
 The new vessel has an overall length of 24.95m and is powered by two CAT C32 engines, giving a top speed in excess of 28 knots.
 A range exceeding 1000 nautical miles allows Cape Wickham to comfortably patrol Tasmanian’s extensive coastline.

 The vessel also features two smaller daughter craft.
-One RHIB is able to be launched via the stern door and aft ramp, while a dinghy can be launched from the upper deck.
+One RHIB is able to be launched via the stern door and aft ramp, while a smaller dinghy can be launched from the upper deck.
 The combination of mothership and daughter craft provide Cape Wickham with patrol, fisheries and search and rescue capabilities.

 Construction and fit-out was completed by Fine Entry Marine of Geraldton, with all structure constructed from marine grade aluminium.